nanythemummy/Aphoma/README.md

 # museumcode
 Experimental  Scripts for use in a Museum or Archaeology
 ## Setup:
-1. Install Adobe DNG Converter.
-You can find it here: https://helpx.adobe.com/camera-raw/digital-negative.html, if you want to use the DNG conversion command.
+1. Install Adobe DNG Converter if you want to use the DNG conversion command.
+You can find it on [Adobe's Camera Raw Page](https://helpx.adobe.com/camera-raw/digital-negative.html)
-2. Setup a virtual environment:
+2. Setup a virtual environment
   UNIX
   ```
   python3 -m venv venv